SuperOfficeDocs/superoffice-docs/user-guide/en/forms/examples.md

 # How to create forms (examples)

-Create your own custom forms with the **Forms** feature in SuperOffice Marketing.
-In this topic we will show you how to create two different forms that might be relevant for your company:
+Let's look at two custom forms that may be relevant to your company:

 * [Newsletter sign-up](#newsletter-sign-up): Let your customers sign up for one or more of your newsletters.
 * [Contact me](#contact-me): Use a "contact me" form to open up another communication channel with your customers or prospects.
 Use this form to generate support requests or generate leads for your sales team.

-The procedures below will guide your through the form creation using examples.
-We will not cover every field and option, but you can find comprehensive instructions in [Create a new form][1].
+The examples do not cover every field and option, but you can find comprehensive instructions in [Create a new form][1].

 ## What is double opt-in?